j3oe/j3oe.github.io/README.md

 ### Revisions / Changes
 - **Initial Plan:** multiple sub-pages for different projects.
-- **Change:** simplified to a single-page design for faster deployment and easier updates.
+- **Change:** simplified to a single page design for faster deployment and easier updates.
 - Adjusted animations and scripts to improve mobile performance.

 ### Work Completed